Privacy Policy

 8. Additional Privacy Safeguards and User Rights

 The Platform is not intended for use by children; if we become aware that we have collected information from a child, we will promptly delete it.
 Personal data, including order history, account information, and driver location data, is retained only for as long as necessary to provide services, comply with legal obligations, or for legitimate business purposes, with specific retention periods applied where applicable (e.g., 7 years for tax documents, 5 years for order history).
 Marketing communications are sent only to users who have opted in, and users may withdraw consent or opt out at any time they wish to.
 For users outside the UK, all data processing and transfers comply with applicable data protection laws, including GDPR and equivalent international privacy regulations, and users retain all rights granted under their local laws.
 By continuing to use the Platform, all users acknowledge and accept these practices regarding data collection, retention, tracking, and marketing communications.
-By continuing to use the Platform, all users acknowledge and accept these practices regarding data collection, retention, tracking, and marketing communications
+By continuing to use the Platform, all users acknowledge and accept these practices regarding data collection, retention, tracking, and marketing communications.

 9. Changes to This Privacy Policy